content-left-bg.png

 • attending parent-teacher interviews.

 When visiting your child's school, you can make an appointment to speak to teachers by contacting your school's front office.
 If English is not your first language and you feel more comfortable speaking in your own language, you can ask a family member or friend to accompany you to school and help you communicate with school staff.
-Alternatively, you can ask the school for an interpreter through the Translating and Interpreting Service.
+Alternatively, you can ask the school for an interpreter through the Translating and Interpreting Service External link.
 This service is provided free of charge.

 For further information on supporting your EAL/D child, in a variety of languages, is available at: